aaryavlal/backend/Quest/README.md

 ## 🤝 Contributing

-This is a prototype backend.
+This is the Quest educational backend.
 Future enhancements could include:
 - WebSocket support for real-time progress updates
 - Email notifications when rooms complete modules
 - Analytics dashboard for admins